Monumento a la Raza (Medellín): History and construction

 The Medellin government approved the erection of a monument honoring La Raza on 4 September 1975.
 The Colombian sculptor Rodrigo Arenas Betancourt sought to capture the culture and people of Antioquia through the monument.
 The base was constructed using plaster and concrete.

 It was inaugurated on 31 May 1988, and was blessed by cardinal Alfonso López Trujillo.
 During the inauguration, Arenas stated:

 "We are inaugurating this monument to Antioquia in grim times of immense, intense and far-reaching sorrow; times in which the motherland is being dismembered, inexorably mutilated, submerged in destruction and cannibalism."
 (Note: Original text in Spanish: "Nos toca inaugurar este monumento a Antioquia en momentos aciagos de inmenso, intenso y extenso dolor; momentos en que la patria se va desmembrando, se va mutilando inexorablemente, sumergida en la destrucción y el canibalismo".)

 During the 203rd anniversary of the Independence of Antioquia in August 2016, Arenas was honored, and portion of his remains was placed in an urn installed beside the monument.

 Status

 The monument is exposed to multiple contaminants, including air pollution, moss, and pigeons and their feces, with visible damage to the naked eye.
 In August 2016, then-governor of Antioquia Luis Pérez Gutiérrez announced a restoration, but as of April 2018 it had not been conducted.

+The monument received restoration works in 2025.